104: No Such Thing As A Herd Of Koalas

 Waiter, I think this egg is off.

-So you come into Nando's everyday.
+So you come into damnedales every day and say

 Yeah.

-uh the Lincolnshire World Egg Throwing Championships, which are a massive deal.
+Lincolnshire World Egg Throwing Championships, which are a massive deal.
 We've probably all tried to get tickets at some point.

-So it's not as dangerous as Russian roulette, but you're still covered in
+So it's not as dangerous as Russian roulette but you're still covered in but you're still covered in sort of boiled egg when you

-and it's not great, it's not a good result.
+it's not a good result.
 It's not ideal.

+want to see that.
 This is why your team keeps losing.

 Are you allowed to use an apron to catch it?
-An apron.
-No, I think with your hands, it has to be.
+An apron, no, I think with your hands, it has to be.
+And they also have very strict drug rules as well, according to their website.

-No, they say that, like any sport, you're not allowed any performance enhancing drugs but they do say
+No, they say that, like any sport you're not allowed any performance enhancing drugs but they do say

 they do say that the local happy jack real ale is not only permitted but recommended.